jullianadolot/CPE019-Final-Project/README.md

-# CPE019-Final-Project

-# 🍎🍊 Fruit Classification using Deep Learning
+# 🍎🍊 CPE019-Final-Project Fruit Classification using Deep Learning

 This repository contains a deep learning-based image classification model for recognizing different types of fruits.
-The model is trained on a dataset consisting of six fruit categories: **apple, banana, mango, orange, strawberry, and grapes**.
+The model is trained on a dataset consisting of six fruit categories: **apple, banana, mango, orange, strawberry, grapes, cherry, coconut, lemon, and eggplant**.

 ## 📌 Project Overview